pilcrowonpaper/pilcrow/src/posts/gdpr-analytics.md

 ---
 title: 'Your "GDPR compliant" analytics is probably violating GDPR'
-description: "Let's clear some misconceptions surrounding EU privacy laws and look at why your privacy-friendly analytics is probably violating them."
+description: "Let's clear up some misconceptions surrounding EU privacy laws and look at why your privacy-friendly analytics is probably violating them."
 date: "2023-05-09"
 tldr: "It is near impossible to count unique visitors from Europe without getting user consent."
 ---